-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are environ- mentally sustaina- • What is the minimum share of investments in transitional and enabling activi- ties? ble investments that do not take Not applicable. into account the criteria for environ- mentally sustaina- ble economic activ- ities under the EU Taxonomy.
+What is the minimum share of sustainable investments with an environmental objec- tive that are not aligned with the EU Taxonomy?

-indexes to

-measure whether the financial

-product attains the environmental or

-What is the minimum share of investments in transitional and enabling activities?
 Not applicable.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

 What is the minimum share of socially sustainable investments?
-The not applicable
+Not applicable.
 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk management.
-Unrated instruments may also include securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.
+Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk manage- ment.
+Unrated instruments may also include securities for which data needed for the measurement of attain- ment of environmental or social characteristics is not available.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes.

-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+Reference bench- No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes. marks are indexes to measure whether the finan- cial product attains How is the reference benchmark continuously aligned with each of the en- vironmental or social characteristics promoted by the financial product? the environmental or social character- istics that they pro- Not applicable. mote.
 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
-Not applicable. - Where can the methodology used for the calculation of the designated index be found?

-More product-specific information can be found on the website: www.ubs.com/funds
+Not applicable. • How does the designated index differ from a relevant broad market index?
+Not applicable.
+Where can the methodology used for the calculation of the designated in- dex be found?
+Not applicable.
+Where can I find more product specific information online?
+More product-specific information can be found on the website: www.ubs.com/funds vestment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

+2020/852, establishing a list of en-

+sustainable eco-

+nomic activities.

+list of socially sustainable economic

+with the Taxonomy

+That Regulation does not include a

-Product name: UBS (Lux) Bond SICAV - Global SDG Corporates Sustainable (USD) Legal entity identifier: 391200DD2LAPGC17ZD37
+UBS (Lux) Bond SICAV - Global SDG Corporates Sustainable (USD)

+391200DD2LAPGC17ZD37